- A wide selection of tumbling media for your parts

 We are the manufacturer.
 We have been producing vibratory tumbling media for over 20 years.

 Our MOQ is 500kg or 1000lbs.
 This amount is enough for you to take a test and also comfortable for us to organize the production.

-Our vibratory tumbler media packed in a 25kg or 50lbs bag.
-The bag uses rigid PP woven bags double layer so that the media will not leaking during the shipment.
+Our vibratory tumbler media is packed in a 25kg or 50lbs bag.
+The bag uses rigid PP woven bags double layer so that the media will not leak during the shipment.
 We make 40 bags in one tray for easy transportation.

 You can make payment in TT, LC at sight, PayPal, or West Union.
 For general order, we start production after receiving a 30% advance payment.
 We will organize the shipment when we get the 70% amount.
 You can come and check the product when the product is ready.

-Tumbler media sample we send you by FedEx, TNT, or DHL.
-For Ordered products, we will ship by sea shipment to save the shipping cost.
-Our nearest port is Shanghai, Ningbo, and Yiwu.
+Tumbler media samples will be sent to you by FedEx, TNT, or DHL.
+For ordered products, we will ship by sea shipment to save the shipping cost.
+Our nearest ports are Shanghai, Ningbo, and Yiwu.

-To make perfect parts finishing, you need to select the right vibratory tumbling media.
+To make perfect parts precision finishing, you need to select the right vibratory tumbling media.

 - Porcelain media is ideal for polishing brass and other soft metal parts without metal removal.

 - Ceramic media is well suited for heavy deburring, radiusing, edge breaking, and rust removal.